 The number of residential properties is used as a denominator in several of the indicators.

-Definition: This indicator reflects the total number of residential properties located within an area as identified by Maryland Property View.
+Definition: The total number of residential properties located within an area as identified by Maryland Property View.
 It is important to note that that this indicator is a count of properties (single family homes, condominiums, and duplexes) and that a property can be comprised of multiple housing units.

-Source: Maryland Property View, 2010, 2011 Five Highest:
+Source: MdProperty View, 2010, 2011, 2012